DrPaulBrewer/uploader-for-google-drive-resumable-upload-url/README.md

 # uploader-for-google-drive-resumable-upload-url

+version 2.x:
+Rewritten to support axios instead of request, as request has been deprecated by its maintainers.

+version 1.x:
 This upload code was isolated from npm:decorated-google-drive and cleaned up a bit.

 It handles the upload to a Google API v3 Resumable Upload URL provided from